 - The actual cooking time will depend on how long it takes the Instant Pot to reach Sauté and High Pressure.

-- f the Instant Pot.
-Food left on the bottom can trigger the ‘food burning’ alert on the Instant Pot.
+- Food left on the bottom can trigger the ‘food burning’ alert on the Instant Pot.

 - If you are sensitive to salt, you might consider eliminating the salt added to the onions, carrots, and celery.
 Dijon mustard has a salty flavor, and some vegetable broth also contains salt.